Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

 \subsection{Coordination Between \namePaper{}'s Agents}

-We achieve coordination between the two agents through (1) their rewards, and (2) the effects of their actions on the HSS environment.
-The placement agent's reward (See Equation~\ref{eq_Janus_placement_reward}) encourages effective utilization of the fast device, which is possible only if the migration agent proactively migrates cold (hot) data to the slow (fast) device.
-The data-migration agent receives a delayed reward (See Equation 3) that is based on access latencies of $n$ incoming I/O requests after migrating several candidate pages.
-In this way, each agent's decisions influence the policy learned by the other agent.
+We enable coordination between the two agents through (1) their rewards, and (2) the impact of their actions on the HSS.
+The placement agent's reward (see Equation~\ref{eq_Janus_placement_reward}) encourages effective fast device utilization, which depends on the migration agent proactively migrating cold (hot) data to the slow (fast) device.
+The migration agent receives a delayed reward (see Equation 3) based on placement latencies of $n$ I/O requests after migrating candidate pages.
+This delayed feedback encourages migration decisions that improve the effectiveness of future data placement.

-\head{Mitigating Conflicting Decisions} To prevent conflicting placement and migration decisions, we use two key techniques.
-First, the migration agent prioritizes the monitoring of pages with high access and migration intervals (see Table~\ref{tab:state}), and ignores recently placed or migrated pages (e.g., if the page's access interval is 1, i.e., it was recently placed).
-Second, we add a small penalty based on access and migration intervals to the migration agent's reward (See Equation~\ref{eq_Janus_migration_reward}) to discourage repeated migrations of the same page (i.e., ping-pong migrations).
+\head{Mitigating Conflicts} To prevent conflicting placement and migration decisions, we use two approaches.
+First, the migration agent monitors pages with high access and migration intervals (see Table~\ref{tab:state}), and ignores recently placed or migrated pages \camii{(e.g., if the page was accessed in the previous request)}.
+Second, we incorporate a small penalty in the migration agent's reward (Equation~\ref{eq_Janus_migration_reward}) to discourage repeated migrations of the same page (i.e., ping-pong migrations).

-\head{Impact of Coordinated vs. Uncoordinated Agents} To demonstrate the impact of coordination between \namePaper{}'s placement and migration agents, we compare the performance of \sibyl{} and \namePaper{} against \namePaper{} without coordinated agents in Figs.~\ref{fig:coordination_perf}(a) and ~\ref{fig:coordination_perf}(b) on a performance-optimized and cost-optimized HSS, respectively.
-We design \namePaper{} without coordination by devising a reward for the migration agent that improves local performance (i.e., latency cost of page migrations) without considering the placement agent's actions.
-While there are other possible reward structures, we choose one that does not facilitate coordination.